dcinzona/ACMN_Error_Logger/README.md

 The beauty of using platform events is that you can create one from a flow or an external system.
 You can also write your own plugins using the plugin service class and Custom Metadata Type to implement your own logic.

 ### Custom Services
 You can build your own custom logging services instead of using Platform Events and the default logic.
-Take a look at `ACMN_Logged_Service_PE.cls` for an example of how to implement your own.
+Take a look at `ACMN_Logger_Service_PE.cls` for an example of how to implement your own.
 Basically, you must create a custom class that extends the `ACMN_Logger_Service` class.

 ```java
 global abstract class ACMN_Logger_Service {